ashika1jain/RuleGuard/data/raw/leave_and_medical_policy.md

 A medical approval can have different consequences depending on the provision invoked.
 A correction to an attendance record addresses whether a recorded absence was entered incorrectly.
 An exemption addresses whether a stated eligibility condition can be treated differently.

-The system should not describe an exemption as an attendance-record correction unless the corpus explicitly makes that connection.
+An exemption should not be treated as an attendance-record correction unless the applicable provision expressly makes that connection.

-### 12. RuleGuard Test Principle
+### 12. Relationship with Attendance Requirements

-The key retrieval challenge in this document is the relationship between Section 4 and the general 75% rule.
-A high-quality answer should cite both sections and explain that the corpus contains inconsistent thresholds rather than confidently selecting 60% or 75% without acknowledging the conflict.
+The medical attendance provision should be considered together with the general attendance requirement applicable to examination eligibility.
+The student's attendance percentage, approval status, and the circumstances covered by the medical provision are relevant when determining the applicable requirement.